 When you’re building a complex digital product and plan for long-term maintenance of that product, a design system is a must.
 In this post, we’ll look at five things you’ll need to do to put together effective design systems for any project.

-App design and development is often a lengthy and complex process.
+App design and development is a lengthy and complex process.
 Even when you have a fully formed product ready for release, the work still isn’t done.
-You always need to be iterating, trying to create a better version of the app than the previous one.
+You always need to be iterating, always trying to create the best version of the app for your users.

-But the longer you work on an app, and the more people that get involved, the more complicated the whole thing becomes and it can be really difficult to manage something like that.
-Different teams.
-New product iterations.
-Changing goals.
+But the longer you work on an app, and the more people that get involved, the more complicated the whole thing becomes and it can be really difficult to manage the product, let alone scale it.

-Without having a strict set of rules and guidelines to work from, your app project is at risk for delays, inconsistencies, errors, and more.
-But that’s what we have design systems for.
+Without a strict set of guidelines and resources to work from, your project is at risk for delays, inconsistencies, errors and more.
+But that’s why we have design systems.

-The number of owners of your design system depends on the size of your team as well as the size of your project.
+The number of owners depends on the size of your team as well as the complexity of your project.